ipython-contrib/jupyter_contrib_nbextensions/README.md

 * nbconvert_button - add GUI button to call 'nbconvert --to html' for current notebook

+* printview_button - add GUI button to call 'nbconvert --to html' for current notebook and display static html page in a new browser tab

 * help_panel - display a static help panel beside notebook After installing this extension, a new button in the toolbar will appear.
 Clicking this button reduces the notebook width to 80% and at the right side a help panel is displayed.
 The default contents are the current IPython hotkeys.
   Individual help text can be added to the "help_panel.html" file.
 It is important to keep the table ID "help-table", as this allows additional extension hotkey descriptions to be added dynamically.